PereiraJames/UnderbellyBlitz/README.md

 # UnderBellyBlitzCardGame README
 Personal Project Card Game

 ## Introduction:
-This a Unity/C# developed game using the Mirror Network Framework.
+This my Unity/C# developed game using the Mirror Network Framework.
 It is a typical Trading Card Game similar to Hearthstone or Magic The Gathering.

 The main structure of the game is deployed but improvements and additional features are still being added.